Annual Town Assembly - Local Democracy

 The meeting closed at 8.15pm.
 Publicity for the meeting had as always very weak but nine local people and a news reporter had found out about it and attended.
 The local community radio station Penistone FM had refused to announce it on their Community News.

-Personal Notes from the Meeting - These were in plain text form and might have previously been posted on a webpage or on Facebook.
+Personal Notes from the Meeting - These were in plain text form and might have previously been posted on a webpage or Facebook.
 Only slightly edited here for readability and layout.

 It was quite entertaining in patches.
 The Millhouse Green Community Group very expertly cross-examined the council to find out what had happened to two pots of money that had been screwed out of windfarm developers.
 One was a lump of £100,000 which nobody knew where it had gone.
 It was suggested that it might have gone to the other side of Barnsley towards affordable housing.
 The other income was an annual £10,000, of which £1,000 was earmarked for the Dunford model aircraft club (* which used to meet near Royd Moor).